Pseudoproline: Advantages

 Pseudoprolines are a powerful tool for improving the quality of synthetic peptides.
 Pseudoproline dipeptides have greatly increased the success rate for synthesizing both long and difficult peptides.
 Pseudoproline dipeptides can be introduced in the same manner as other amino acid derivatives.
 The routine use of pseudoproline (oxazolidine) dipeptides in the FMOC solid phase peptide synthesis (SPPS) of serine- and threonine-containing peptides leads to remarkable improvements in quality and yield of crude products and helps avoid unnecessary repeat synthesis of failed sequences.
 Pseudoproline dipeptides have proven particularly effective in the synthesis of intractable peptides, long peptides/small proteins, and cyclic peptides, enabling in many cases the production of peptides that otherwise could not be made.
 These dipeptides are extremely easy to use: simply substitute a serine or threonine residue together with the preceding amino acid residue in the peptide sequence with the appropriate pseudoproline dipeptide (see the figure on your right).
 The native sequence is regenerated on cleavage and deprotection.

-Applications

-In recent years, several peptides, such as T-20 (also called DP178), Eptifibatide, Ziconotide, Pramlintide, Exenatide, and Bivalirudin, have been approved by the U.S. Food and Drug Administration and are on the market for use in the treatment of various diseases.
-More importantly, at the end of 2004, more than 600 peptides were either in development or advanced preclinical phases.